 Driving for many years does not necessarily mean someone is a safe driver.
-For many drivers, the longer they drive the farther away they get from the skills/knowledge they first learned when they obtained their license.
-Many drivers receive training only as teenagers and rarely receive follow-up instruction.
+For many drivers the longer they drive the farther away they get from the skills/knowledge they first learned when they obtained their license.
+Often people receive training as a teenager but nothing after.
 The proper training will allow your drivers to understand your vehicle safety policies and safe driving techniques.
 Have a safety training program to educate all employees who operate vehicles on your company's behalf which includes:

-- Individual training during orientation with a focus on how to avoid preventable accidents - Offer safety training in various formats to maintain engagement.
-You can have classroom sessions, information group settings, or it can be computer-based. - The training should be short, frequent, and interactive. - Encourage employees to ask questions, listen to their concerns and be positive and reassuring. - The emphasis should be less on basic driving skills and more on the hazards they face, the types of accidents your business has experienced, and the vehicles they operate. - Focus on safe driving techniques and procedures that can help them avoid accidents. - Reinforce training through emails, newsletters, and workplace posters. - Document all training provided.
-This will help with ongoing training efforts and assist in defending your company in case you have made a claim that you have not provided your employees with adequate training.
+- Individual training during orientation with a focus on how to avoid preventable accidents - Provide safety training in various forms to help keep it interesting.
+You can have classroom sessions, information group settings, or it can be computer-based. - The training should be short, frequent and interactive. - Encourage employees to ask questions, listen to their concerns and be positive and reassuring. - The emphasis should not be on how to drive.
+Instead, the training to be pertinent to hazards they face, the types of accidents your business has experienced, and the vehicles they operate. - Focus on safe driving techniques and procedures that can help them avoid accidents. - Emails, newsletters and posters can also be used to reinforce training. - Document all training provided.
+This will help with ongoing training efforts and assist in defending your company in case of a claim that you have not provided your employees adequate training.